bcmichael/RNMR-Docs/docs/command/full_command.md

 determined by FPPM and `FSYN`.
 For more information on defining frequency table entries and their use in pulse programs, see `FSYN`.

 In RNMRP, F modifies the offset of processing buffer 1.
 The user need not be viewing this buffer to use the F command.
 The actual offset will be set to FREQ(Hz) + FREF(Hz), where FREF is the reference frequency for the nucleus assigned to synthesizer "syn".
 If the processing buffer is currently visible, F will update the display whenever the offset is modified to show the new frequency scale.
 All other aspects of the F command are identical in RNMR and RNMRP.
 Thus, the F command in RNMRP serves to make corrections to the frequency scales stored with experimental spectra.

-# F
----
 ## FLF
 Set filter factor